On Explicit Stochastic Differential Algebraic Equations: Introduction

 \section{Introduction}

 Dynamical systems are usually modelled using differential equations.
 When operational conditions are imposed on the system (e.g. safety or performance related constraints), it often takes the form of algebraic equation.
 Such constrained equation together with the original differential equation is called Differential - Algebraic Equation (DAE).
-From the application point of view, DAE is often used in control of physical/engineering systems such as in robotics \cite{campbell1995solvability,krishnan1994tracking,kumar1995feedback}, power engineering \cite{schiffer2016stability, huang2020optimal}, aerodynamics \cite{uppal2017trajectory}, satellite applications \cite{fox2000numerical} etc. Other than control, DAE also finds application in areas such as biochemistry \cite{strychalski2010simulating,wiechert2009modeling}, ecological sciences \cite{jiang2016modeling}, astronomy and astrophysics \cite{ashby1996computing}, electromagnetism \cite{garcia2018systems} etc. There is abundant literature on both theoretical and numerical aspects of DAEs. \cite{ascher1998computer, brenan1995numerical, petzold1982differential} are some references for the numerical aspects of DAEs.
-DAEs of high index or singular (implicit) differential equations have also been studied as analysis of differential equations on manifolds, e.g. in \cite{reich1990geometrical,rheinboldt1984differential}.
+From the application point of view, DAE is often used in control of physical/engineering systems such as in robotics \cite{campbell1995solvability,krishnan1994tracking,kumar1995feedback}, power engineering \cite{schiffer2016stability, huang2020optimal}, aerodynamics \cite{uppal2017trajectory}, satellite applications \cite{fox2000numerical} etc. Other than control, DAE also finds application in areas such as biochemistry \cite{strychalski2010simulating,wiechert2009modeling}, ecological sciences \cite{jiang2016modeling}, astronomy and astrophysics \cite{ashby1996computing}, electromagnetism \cite{garcia2018systems}etc.

-In most of the applications the system usually suffers from continuous uncertain fluctuations.
+In most of the applications, the system usually suffers from continuous uncertain fluctuations.
 Systems with such uncertain fluctuations can be modelled using Stochastic Differential Equations (SDEs).
 However, operational constraints cannot be neglected if they exists.
 This results in finding solution of a constrained SDE.
-In \cite{storm1995stochastic} existence and uniqueness is established for SDEs that are subjected to convex constraint. \cite{1967stochastic} is a good reference that uses ideas from stochastic stability to solve SDEs constrained to a set.
-When the constraint is in form of an algebraic equation, the SDE and the constraint equation is together termed as Stochastic Differential-Algebraic Equation (SDAE).
+The Stochastic Differential Equation along with the algebraic constraint equation, forms a system of Stochastic Differential-Algebraic Equations.